-Non-rechargeable and rechargeable lithium batteries, cell phone batteries, laptop batteries
+Rechargeable and non-rechargeable lithium batteries, cell phone batteries, laptop batteries, external batteries, portable rechargers

 This covers spare lithium metal and spare rechargeable lithium ion batteries for personal electronics such as cameras, cell phones, laptop computers, tablets, watches, calculators, etc. This also includes external battery chargers (portable rechargers) containing a lithium ion battery.
 For lithium batteries that are installed in a device (laptop, cell phone, camera, etc.), see the entry for "portable electronic devices, containing batteries" in this chart.

 Size limits: Lithium metal (non-rechargeable) batteries are limited to 2 grams of lithium per battery.
-Lithium ion (rechargeable) batteries can contain up to 8 grams of equivalent lithium content per battery (up to a rating of 100 watt hours).
+Lithium ion (rechargeable) batteries are limited to a rating of 100 watt hours (Wh) per battery.
 These limits allow for nearly all types of lithium batteries used by the average person in their electronic devices.
-Passengers may also carry up to two larger lithium ion batteries that have from 8 to 25 grams of equivalent lithium content (about 100-300 watt hours).
+Passengers may also carry up to two spare larger lithium ion batteries (101-160 watt hours).
 This size covers the larger after-market extended-life laptop computer batteries and some larger batteries used in professional audio/visual equipment.

 Quantity limits: None for most batteries – but batteries must be for use by the passenger.
 Batteries carried for further sale or distribution (vendor samples, etc.) are prohibited.
-There is a limit of two per person for the larger lithium ion batteries described above (8-25 grams/100-300 watt hours).
+There is a limit of two spare batteries per person for the larger lithium ion batteries described above (101-160 watt hours per battery).

 Batteries must be protected from damage.